hendisantika/springboot-email-thymeleaf-template-sample/README.md

 3. Utility functions: date/number formatting, dealing with lists, arrays…
 4. Easy i18n, integrated with our application’s Spring internationalization infrastructure.
 5. Natural templating: our email templates can be static prototypes, written by UI designers.

+Also, given the fact that Thymeleaf has no required dependencies on the servlet API, there would be no need at all to create or send email from a web application.
+In this example we are going create very simple HTML template.